 BRC currently operates 6 NYC shelters that can accommodate a total of over 900 individuals; a 6th is in construction.

 The 200-bed Assessment Center in Greenpoint, Brooklyn, serves as a first point of contact with the shelter system for men who have recently become homeless and been referred by the City, along with a special initiative to serve the needs of the local street homeless.

 The 200-bed Jack Ryan Residence in Chelsea and the 101-bed Boulevard Residence in East Harlem each serve single men with mental health service needs.

-The 117-bed Palace Employment Residence on the Bowery is designed for homeless men who have jobs or are able to work and need assistance in finding stable employment.
+The 117-bed Palace Employment Residence on the Bowery and 200-bed Reaching New Heights residence in the Bronx are designed for homeless men who have jobs or are able to work and need assistance in finding stable employment.
 These employment services are also available to the women who reside at the 103-bed Lexington Avenue Women’s Residence in Bed-Stuy, which also serves women with a range of health challenges.

 Safe Havens and Stabilization Beds